All posts

 • Beta testing new features

-• Swag, even better if it’s program-specific around a feedback program
+• Swag (even better if it’s related to a feedback program)

-Remember that these developers NEED to use your product or one like it.
+Remember that these developers need to use your product or one like it.
 So the more influence they have over it, or feel like they have over it, the better.
-If they do not feel like their motivations and needs are being met, they may choose a competitor with more opportunity for feedback.
+If they don't feel like their motivations and needs are being met, they may choose a competitor with more opportunity for feedback.

 • Basic needs: Can they find a job by participating in this community?
 Will it bring them opportunities for freelancing?